Control-plane SDK

 package is intentionally small — it owns the state vocabulary, the

-artifact document shapes, and the parsers that validate them.
+artifact document shapes, schema-versioned event vocabulary, and the parsers

 When you read a status.json, receive an MCP coordination-tool payload,